railwayapp/docs/src/docs/reference/pricing.md

 </Collapse>

 <Collapse title="How far will the $5 one-time Trial grant last?">
 The longevity of your one-time trial grant depends on how many resources you consume.
-A project that uses most of the resources available on the Trial plan 24/7 will consume the credits in roughly a month, while a simple webserver may be able to run for several months before running out.
+A project that uses most of the resources available on the Trial plan 24/7 will consume the credits in roughly a month, while a simple web server may be able to run for several months before running out.
 </Collapse>

 ### Usage